 Fault is determined by the insurance companies.
 An SR-1 won’t give them anything to use against you.
 However, if you fail to file an SR-1, then you may find yourself in trouble with the DMV.

-Of course, if you have any further questions about filling out an SR-1, then you should speak to a personal injury attorney and get official legal advice that applies to your case.
+If you have any further questions about filling out an SR-1, speak to a personal injury attorney, who can also give you useful legal advice about your auto accident claim.